yaph/logya/README.markdown

 # Known issues in 1.1dev

 * indexes are not refreshed in serve mode, when generated index is requested as it is not part of docs parsed
-* request paths like /recipes/conditional-comments-in-documents/index.html are not refreshed in serve mode

 # Roadmap